illmade-knight/ai-power-mvp/services-mvp/readme.md

 than transition to microservices later.

 ### The device
-We've picked our initial device which operates over LoRA.
+We've picked our initial device in [device/xdevice](devices/xdevice) which operates over LoRA.
 We register our devices with a data broker and get a MQTT stream from the data broker.

 ### The ingestion service